KristopherLeads/stylish/env-example.md

-# Note: you MUST rename this file from .env-example to .env during initial setup
+# Note: you MUST rename this file from .env-example.md to .env during initial setup
 # If you see this warning and your file is still named .env-example after inserting keys, rename the file

 # OpenAI Configuration